 Hi friends!
 I’m Victoria, and I created Morse & Mantra out of a desire to create beautiful and meaningful gifts!
 Through Morse & Mantra, I am able to craft lovely, graceful pieces of wearable art -by hand- for my friends and family... and for yours, too!
 I was once given a Morse Code gift with my children’s names in code, by a dear friend of mine, and was inspired to share the joy I felt from receiving such a personalized present.
-That joy, along with an admiration of my husband's career in the Air Force and the military history of Morse Code were the catalysts behind Morse & Mantra!
+That joy, along with an admiration of all members of the the United States military and the military history of Morse Code were the catalysts behind Morse & Mantra!

 I make each Morse & Mantra piece by hand, using some custom combination of 100% silk cord or genuine sterling silver chain, sterling silver beads, Swarovski crystals, black onyx stone, snowflake obsidian, and more.